LenneDalben/StardewValleyModsGPL/Townies Need Food!/Townies Need Food Readme.txt

 ||Description||
-With Townies Need Food, villagers will ask for cooked meals you can make in the kitchen, and reward you with gold!
-Like with vanilla special orders, you will also gain friendship with them on completing the special order.
+With Townies Need Food, villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
 You'll have 7 days to complete the special orders.
 For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
 Content Patcher (CP) unfortunately does not have a direct way to check for whether the player knows a recipe, so instead I have checks for friendship, for recipes that require specific heart levels, checks for several milestones for 1.5 content, and check for "not year 1" for recipes available year 2 or later.
 For the full breakdown, refer to the guide under Miscellaneous Files.

 ||Configuration||